Under Review

 🔌 Architecture-agnostic: Flow as Flow can be directly integrated into other flow-based methods without any structural changes.

 Our method is evaluated on 13 mobile manipulation tasks using the Human Support Robot (HSR).
-Click a video to enlarge.

-The core novelty of our framework is modeling physical robot velocity fields as probability velocity fields in the generation space of flow matching.
 We initialize \(N\) (e.g., \(10\times 10\)) points uniformly on the image and obtain their future positions by integrating the velocity fields predicted by a flow generation model \(\boldsymbol{v}_\theta\).

 We construct target velocity fields in a stabilizing feedback form: \[ \boldsymbol{v}(\boldsymbol{\Xi}_h, \boldsymbol{X}, h) = \dot{\boldsymbol{\Xi}}_h - k(\boldsymbol{X} - \boldsymbol{\Xi}_h), \] where \(\boldsymbol{X} \sim \mathcal{N}(\boldsymbol{\Xi}_h,\, \sigma_0^2 e^{-2kh}\boldsymbol{I})\).
 The stabilization term enhances robustness to out-of-distribution samples.